 What to expect

-Once we have been in contact by email or telephone, we will arrange an initial session.
+Once we have been in contact by email or telephone, we will arrange to meet fo an initial session, either by mobile phone or online voice or video call.

 During the first session, you can tell me what has brought you to counselling and I may ask a lot of questions.
 I will also explain in more detail how I work and explain how the confidentiality of the counselling relationship works.